 - Stage IIIB: The cancer cells have spread to the nearby lymph nodes, but the tumor has not spread into the blood vessels leading to the liver or more than one nearby organ other than the liver.
 Cancer has also not reached distant organs.

 - Stage IV (stage 4 GBC): This stage is divided into two subcategories

 - Stage IVA: Cancer has spread into the blood vessels leading to the liver and/or has extended to a nearby organ other than the liver.
 Cancer cells may have reached the nearby lymph nodes, but they have not reached the distant organs.

 - Stage IVB: Cancers at this stage are the most advanced.
-Cancer cells have either spread to the lymph nodes farther away from the gallbladder or they have spread to the distant organs.
+Cancer cells have either spread to the lymph nodes farther away from the gallbladder or have spread to distant organs.

 What are the common symptoms of gallbladder cancer?